🚴 Tour de France Preview & Betting Tips

 Monday (15 Jul)Rest day (Toulouse)

-Following their first rest day, the riders pick up on the second phase of the tour starting at stage 11 in Toulouse.
-This is a tough phase with two mountain stages as well as a mountain time trial.
-The riders cover just five stages before their final rest day in Montpellier, they cover 698 km during this phase.
+Following their first rest day, the riders picked up on the second phase of the tour starting at stage 11 in Toulouse.
+This was a tough phase with two mountain stages as well as a mountain time trial.
+The riders covered just five stages before their final rest day in Montpellier; they covered 698 km during this phase.

 StageRouteWinner